Porters Lake Hunting Lodge

 January 27, 2026

-Protecting a Historic Lodge with the Right System — Not Just a New Roof in Dingmans Ferry Pennsylvania
+Protecting a Historic Lodge with the Right System — Not Just a New Roof in Dingmans Ferry, Pennsylvania

 Some projects are bigger than a single home.

+They carry history, responsibility, and the need to get things done the right way.
 This was the case for a large hunting and fishing lodge located in Dingmans Ferry, Pennsylvania a well-known, historic structure in the area that was due for another full roof replacement.
 The lodge invited several roofing contractors to bid on the project, including Overmyer Roofing.

 From the very beginning, it was clear this would not be a standard residential roofing job.